MikeCookDev/100daysofcode/README.md

        hyperlinks.
 Added some margin and padding around the images as well as asigning a font-family and size.

 Day 4: Very light day of coding for day 4, but I played around with CSS a little more for my mini projects.
 Added a shadow box for the            images, aswell as practicing with some styling for the fonts including underline and em.

+Day 5: Created a little cheat sheet for colors and their Hex and rgb codes.